 The two most important tea growing areas for Aiya’s organic matcha are Toyota and Kagoshima.
-Located in the mountains at 600m sea level, Toyota’s cooler climate acts as a natural barrier and protects the organic fields, as only a few insects survive in the colder temperature.
-Kagoshima, in the southern edge of Japan, is an optimal location for organic teas because of its vast fields, mineral-rich volcanic soil, and remoteness from the city.
+Located in the mountains at 600 m sea level, Toyota’s cooler climate acts as a natural barrier and protects the organic fields, as only a few insects survive in the colder temperature.
+Located in the southern edge of Japan, Kagoshima is an optimal location for organic teas because of its vast fields, mineral-rich volcanic soil, and remoteness from the city.

-Family owned since 1888, Aiya is the world’s leading Matcha green tea producer, headquartered deep within the Aichi prefecture in Nishio city, Japan, where the finest Matcha green tea has been grown for over 800 years.
+Family owned since 1888, Aiya is the world’s leading Matcha green tea producer, headquartered deep within Nishio of Aichi Prefecture, Japan, where the finest Matcha green tea has been grown for over 800 years.

 When first established, Aiya’s primary focus was on dyes and Gyokuro tea production.
-Soon thereafter, Aijirou sought to move the business toward producing more premium tea – Matcha.
+Soon thereafter, Aijiro sought to move the business toward producing more premium tea – Matcha.
 He teamed with local tea producers to cultivate new fields and worked tremendously hard in improving the technology of stone granite grinder mills to create a stable environment for the teas.
-His innovations to this centuries-old technology are still implemented in today’s modern production facilities.
+His innovations to centuries-old technology are still used in today’s modern production facilities.

-Aijiro Sugita I opens Sugita Shoten store specializing in the production and sale of tea and indigo.
+Aijiro Sugita I opens Sugita Shoten, a store specializing in the production and sale of tea and indigo.